By using this site, you agree to the Privacy Policy and Terms of Use.

 Bacterial STIs Show Sharp Resurgence After 2018

-A particularly concerning trend emerged in the analysis of bacterial infections over time.
-According to data published in The Lancet Regional Health, gonorrhea and chlamydia infections showed a marked increase after 2018, reversing earlier declining trends.
+According to Chen et al. (The Lancet Regional Health, 2024), gonorrhea and chlamydia infections showed a marked increase after 2018, reversing earlier declining trends.
 Gonorrhea rates rose from 18.1% in 2018 to 22.3% by 2024, while chlamydia infections increased from 15.2% to 18.7% over the same period.

 Regional Variations Point to Social Determinants